Subscribe to stay updated

 -Laura, Naschlabor co-founder.

-Many SMEs are overwhelmed with the massive influx of orders to fulfil in the holiday period, not to mention dealing with returns.
+Many SMEs are overwhelmed with the massive influx of orders to fulfil in the holiday period, not to mention dealing with returns and refunds.

 So the last thing you want to be doing at this time is coming up with some Christmas marketing ideas right in the middle of the Christmas rush.
 So it’s obvious - you need to prepare well ahead of time.